Get insider access

 The best open-back headphones we've tested are the Sennheiser HD 800 S. These premium dynamic driver headphones are the best for sound but are definitely an investment.
 Aside from the cost of the headphones, you'll need a powerful amp or audio interface to use them, which is an extra expense if you don't already have one.
 However, if you want the best, these create an outstanding passive soundstage that's natural, spacious, and open.
 They offer an excellent build quality and a very comfortable fit for most people, so you can listen for hours without experiencing much fatigue.

 Although they lack a thumpy low-bass due to their open-back design, they have a bit of extra high-bass to add warmth to the mix.
 Instruments and vocals sound clear and natural.
 Overall, they have a neutral sound profile that's suitable for a variety of genres.
-However, if you want more bass, you might want headphones with planar magnetic drivers, like the HiFiMan Arya.
+However, if you want more bass extension, you might want headphones with planar magnetic drivers, like the HiFiMan Arya Stealth Magnet Version.
 Their design allows them to reproduce low-bass more accurately and improves their soundstage.
-However, the complex design of planar magnetic drivers means performance is more likely to vary between units.
-Their treble response is also brighter than the Sennheiser's, and while it helps you spot imperfections in mixes, sibilant sounds like cymbals seem piercing.
+The complex design of planar magnetic drivers means performance is more likely to vary between units, and they're heavier, which can feel tiresome over a long session compared to the Sennheiser.

 See our review